flowdock/api-docs/docs/Integration-Guide.md

 ![A discussion message](https://raw.githubusercontent.com/flowdock/api-docs/master/images/discussion-message.png)

-A discussion message's most important fields are the author and body.
-You can also set a title, if needed.
+A discussion message's most important field is *body*.
+You can also set the *title* similarly as with activity messages ("said" or "commented" are good candidates).

 <div id="/authentication"></div>
 ## Authentication